-Athlete's foot (tinea pedis) is a fungal infection that usually begins between the toes.
-It commonly occurs in people whose feet have become very sweaty while confined within tightfitting shoes.
+Athlete's foot (tinea pedis) is a fungal skin infection that usually begins between the toes.
+It commonly occurs in people whose feet have become very sweaty while confined within tight-fitting shoes.

-Signs and symptoms of athlete's foot include a scaly rash that usually causes itching, stinging and burning.
-Athlete's foot is contagious and can be spread via contaminated floors, towels or clothing.
+Signs and symptoms of athlete's foot include an itchy, scaly rash.
+The condition is contagious and can be spread via contaminated floors, towels or clothing.

 Athlete's foot is closely related to other fungal infections such as ringworm and jock itch.
-It can be treated with over-the-counter antifungal medications, but the infection often recurs.
-Prescription medications also are available.
+It can be treated with antifungal medications, but the infection often comes back.

 When to see a doctor

 Athlete's foot can cause dry, scaly skin on the bottom and sides of the foot.

 If you have a rash on your foot that doesn't improve within two weeks of beginning self-treatment with an over-the-counter antifungal product, see your doctor.